sematext/docs/docs/integration/solr-logs.md

 - **Zookeeper**: logs produced by Solr's [Zookeeper](https://zookeeper.apache.org) client and other Zookeeper-related classes and threads.
 Look here for insights on SolrCloud's stability.
 For the Zookeeper ensemble itself, check out our [Zookeeper monitoring integration](./zookeeper.md)
 - **Overseer**: logs produced by SolrCloud's [Overseer](https://lucene.apache.org/solr/8_6_0/solr-core/org/apache/solr/cloud/Overseer.html) thread and other Overseer activities (e.g. shard leader election)
 - **Start & Stop**: startup-related and shutdown-related logs.
 Look here if a node went down unexpectedly or doesn't show up in the cluster when started

+## Troubleshooting

+If you are having trouble sending logs, try out the latest version of the [Sematext Agent](../agents/sematext-agent/installation/).
+Additionally, make sure to check out the [Log Agents panel](https://sematext.com/docs/fleet/#log-agents) for any errors, and refer to our [Sematext Logs FAQ](https://sematext.com/docs/logs/faq/) for useful tips.